 Dr. Bechir Hamdaoui is a Professor in the School of EECS at Oregon State University.
-His research interests are in the broad areas of computer networking, wireless communication, and mobile computing.
-His current focus includes cloud computing, data analytics, security and privacy, distributed optimization and control, service and network management, internet of things, and cognitive radio and dynamic spectrum access.
-Dr. Hamdaoui (and his team) received several awards, including the NSF CAREER Award (2009), the EECS Outstanding Research Award (2016), the IEEE ICC Best Paper Award (2017), and several others.
+His research interests are in the broad areas of computer networking, network security, and wireless communication.
+His current focus includes machine learning for wireless networking systems, cloud computing, network & data analytics, spectrum management, 5G and beyond wireless networks, and autonomous systems.
+Dr. Hamdaoui (and his team) received several awards, including the ISSIP Distinguished Recognition Award (2020), the ICC Best Paper Award (2017), the IWCMC Best Paper Award (2017), the EECS Outstanding Research Award (2016), and the NSF CAREER Award (2009).
 He serves/served on the Editorial Boards of several journals, including IEEE Transactions on Mobile Computing, IEEE Network, IEEE Transactions of Wireless Communications, and IEEE Transactions on Vehicular Technology.
-He also chaired/co-chaired many IEEE conference programs/symposia, including the 2017 INFOCOM Demo/Posters program, the 2016 IEEE GLOBECOM Mobile & Wirless Networks symposium, and the 2011 ACM MOBICOM's SRC program.
-Dr. Hamdaoui served as a Distinguished Lecturer for the IEEE Communication Society during 2016 and 2017.
-He currently serves as the vice-chair of IEEE ComSoc's Wireless Technical Committee (WTC).
+He chaired/co-chaired many IEEE conference programs/symposia, including the 2017 INFOCOM Demo/Posters program, the 2016 IEEE GLOBECOM Mobile & Wirless Networks symposium, and the 2011 ACM MOBICOM's SRC program.
+Dr. Hamdaoui currently serves as the Chair of IEEE ComSoc's Wireless Technical Committee (WTC).
+He also served as a Distinguished Lecturer for the IEEE Communication Society during 2016 and 2017.
 Dr. Hamdaoui is a senior member of IEEE.
 He is also a member of IEEE Computer Society, IEEE Communications Society, and IEEE Vehicular Technology Society.

 Before joining Oregon State Univeristy, Dr. Hamdaoui held a postdoctoral research fellow position at the Real-Time Computing Research Lab at the University of Michigan at Ann Arbor.
 Dr. Hamdaoui received M.S. degrees in both Electrical & Computer Engineering (2002) and Computer Sciences (2004), and Ph.D. degree in Electrical & Computer Engineering (2005) all from the University of Wisconsin at Madison.
 He also received the Diploma of Graduate Engineer from the National Engineering School of Tunis, Tunisia (BAC+6, ENIT) in 1997.